All Planning Guides

 Termini is practical for airport trains, day trips, and lower prices.
 It can be useful for late arrivals or early departures.
 Some nearby hotels are good value, but the area varies street by street and is not the best first choice for atmosphere.

-• Families: Centro Storico, Prati, or quieter parts of Monti.
+• Best for families: Centro Storico for easy breaks, Prati for calmer streets, or quieter parts of Monti.

-• Short weekend from the UK: Centro Storico or Monti to reduce transfers.
+• Best for a short weekend from the UK: Centro Storico or Monti to reduce transfers.

 Hotel booking checks